 Pac-Van’s Madison branch recently worked with the Madison Mallards as they renovated a section of their baseball field known as the Great Dane Duck Blind using modified storage containers.
 This was the largest renovation to the ballpark since 2010.
-It’s also the first of its kind in baseball history.
+The shipping container building is also the first of its kind in baseball history.

 The Mallards are a collegiate summer baseball team located in Madison, Wisconsin and are part of the Northwoods League.

 The Duck Blind is an area of the park located just past first base in right field.
-It can be describe as the ballpark’s “fan zone”.
+It can be described as the ballpark’s “fan zone”.
 The Mallards did a complete overhaul to this section of the park, using modified storage containers in several areas.

 This area of the park now features twelve suites with indoor and outdoor areas.
 A second level offers year-round climate controlled indoor space with outdoor stadium box seats holding up to 225 fans.
 The third level consists of an indoor/outdoor patio with lounge furniture accommodating up to 200.
 Level four has an air rooftop suite with a metal roof and holds up to 100 guests.
 The ground level features both lounge and stadium seating with a full-service bar.
 The general admission area has three levels running parallel to the right-field foul line.
 The shipping container building features more seating options then ever before and has been raised to improve fan’s view of the game.

 Pac-Van’s Green Bay branch spent several hours on the modifications to these containers.